 Our advisors are available around the clock to offer advice and further guidance surrounding your claim.
 When you get in touch, a member of our team can offer you a free consultation for your claim.
 During this consultation, they can answer any questions you may have about the claims process and may connect you with a solicitor from our panel.

 Select A Section

-- How Do I Claim Accident At Work Compensation?
+- How Long Do I Have To Make An Accident At Work Claim?

-- Use A No Win No Fee Solicitor
+- Injury At Work Compensation – Claim With A No Win No Fee Lawyer

 - Further Accidents At Work Compensation Examples Claims

 If you suffered an injury due to employer negligence, you might want to learn more about how work accident compensation could be awarded.
 Firstly, in a successful workplace accident claim, general damages compensate for pain and suffering.
 In addition, some claims include special damages to recover costs incurred due to the injury.